abdulqshabbir/whutz-app/README.md

 In terms of functionality, I would love to add the ability to have group chats and send voice messages using the app.

 ## 🛠️ Contributing
-If you would like to contribute to the project or run it locally, you will need
+If you would like to contribute to the project or run it locally, you will need to:
 1. Create a turso account for the DB url
-2. Google client id and secret from the google console
+2. Get a Google client id and secret from the google console
-3. Pusher credentials for the front-end and back-end
+3. Get Pusher credentials for the front-end and back-end

 After these services are setup you can run:
 1. `git clone https://github.com/abdulqshabbir/whutz-app.git` (clone repo)